 The information contained in this table reflects "beneficial ownership" as defined in Rule 13d-3 of the Securities Exchange Act of 1934.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that were exercisable on May 31, 1999 or became exercisable within 60 days following May 31, 1999 are considered outstanding.
 However, such shares are not considered outstanding for the purpose of computing the percentage ownership of any other person.
 To our knowledge and unless otherwise indicated, each stockholder has sole voting and investment power over the shares listed as beneficially owned by such stockholder, subject to community property laws where applicable.
-Percentage of ownership is based on shares of common stock outstanding as of May 31, 1999 and shares of common stock outstanding after the completion of the offering assuming no exercise of the underwriters' over-allotment option.
+Percentage of ownership is based on shares of common stock outstanding as shares of common stock outstanding after the completion of May 31, 1999 and of the offering assuming no exercise of the underwriters' over-allotment option.
 As of May 31, 1999, we had approximately holders of our common stock.

-SHARES BENEFICIALLY OWNED BEFORE THE OFFERING SHARES BENEFICIALLY OWNED AFTER THE OFFERING

-SHARES TO BE SOLD

-BENEFICIAL OWNER NUMBER PERCENTAGE IN THE OFFERING NUMBER

-John W. Norris, Jr.(1) 11.1%

-H. E. French

-Robert E. Schjerven

-Robert L. Jenkins

-Clyde W. Wyant(2)

-Linda G. Alvarado(3)

-David H. Anderson(4) 12.3

-Richard W. Booth(5) 14.3

-Thomas W. Booth(6) 7.8

-David V. Brown(7) 3.7

-James J. Byrne(8)

-Janet K. Cooper

-Thomas B. Howard, Jr.(9)

-John E. Major(10)

-Donald E. Miller(11)

-Terry D. Stinson

-Richard L. Thompson(12)

-All executive officers and

-directors as a group (22

-persons)(13) 46.7

-Robert W. Norris(14) 7.0

-A.O.C.
+SHARES BENEFICIALLY OWNED BENEFICIAL OWNER NUMBER PERCENTAGE John W. Norris, Jr.(1) H. E. French 11.1% Robert E. Schjerven Robert L. Jenkins Clyde W. Wyant(2) Linda G. Alvarado(3) David H. Anderson(4) Richard W. Booth(5) 12.3 14.3 Thomas W. Booth(6) David V. Brown(7) James J. Byrne(8) 7.8 3.7 Janet K. Cooper Thomas B. Howard, Jr.(9) John E. Major(10) Donald E. Miller(11) Terry D. Stinson Richard L. Thompson(12) All executive officers and directors as a group (22 persons)(13) Robert W. Norris(14) 46.7 7.0 A.O.C.
 Corporation(15) 7.6